Sign up now for a

 “We have to show people we have a great life otherwise they won’t do business with me.
 That makes sense, doesn’t it, babe?”

 They hosted neighborhood barbecues.
 He golfed and she did play dates.
 They played tennis.
-It all costed a lot of money that went on credit cards.
+The lifestyle went on credit cards.

 Ray borrowed money and didn't pay it back.
 She remembered one incident with shame, Joe Henderson was a sweet guy that owned a plumbing company.
 He had one of his workers fix their toilets and run new pipes, saving them loads of money.